SakshiNYCU/EcoDecibel/README.md

 Use at your own risk, expect everything to crash and burn.

+**Research Question:**
+Can an IoT-based noise measurement device, EcoDecibel, provide accurate and continuous noise monitoring comparable to standard noise meters, and how effectively can it forecast noise levels using various predictive models?

 ## Features:
 * Easy to use, just plug and start measuring.
 * Consume very little power.